pu2clr/RDA5807/README.md

 # [RDA5807 Arduino Library](https://pu2clr.github.io/RDA5807/)

-It is a cross-platform Arduino Library for RDA5807 family device from RDA.
+It is a cross-platform Arduino Library for RDA5807 and RDA7088 family device from RDA.
 You can use it with official Arduino boards, ATtiny, STM32 , ESP32 and more.
 It works with I2C protocol and can provide you an easier interface to control the RDA5807 device.
 This library was built based on "RDA microelectronics RDA5807MS - SINGLE-CHIP BROADCAST FM RADIO TUNER - Rev.1.1–Aug.2015" and RDA microelectronics RDA5807FP - SINGLE-CHIP BROADCAST FM RADIO TUNER.
 Please, be guided by the table of contents below to make the best use of this documentation.

 This library can be freely distributed using the MIT Free Software model.
 It means you can copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software.
 See [MIT License](https://pu2clr.github.io/RDA5807#mit-license) for more details.